wolvi-lataniere/morpheus-serial/doc/blog.md

 Here's a quick overview of what Inkyshot does, the project at startup will *connect to the Internet, pull a new inspirational quote, or your local weather, and then will update the eInk display*, this process is repeated once in a while (generally once every hour), staying idle the rest of the time.

-This project is perfect for battery operation because *eInk display retains the display without power*, which allows us to power down the system entirely to save battery.
+This project is perfect for battery operation because an *eInk display retains the display without power*, which allows us to power down the system entirely to save battery.

 ## Hardware requirements